 What is seasonal affective disorder?

 Seasonal affective disorder (SAD) is a type of depression.
 It happens during certain seasons of the year, most often fall or winter.
 It is thought that shorter days and less daylight may trigger a chemical change in the brain leading to symptoms of depression.
 Light therapy and antidepressants can help treat SAD.

 Who is at risk for SAD?

 SAD often starts during adulthood.
 The risk of SAD increases with age.
-It’s rare in people under age 20.
+It’s rare in people younger than age 20.
 Women are affected more often than men.

 What causes SAD?